leota0608/CS-30-Final-Project/test/alphatest.md

         and find the solution.
 It might happen when the hearts bot cannot find a solution maybe because a special case was not considered.

+    * General:
+        - Can player exit all four game and return to lobby
+        - Does both winning condition and lost condition leads to reward and punishment
+        - Can player buy lost body parts from shop
+        - does shop class check if the player have enough money, and does player not have that body part
+        - can main code direct player to all four games

 <br>